-Int.
-888 defines "eligible employee" as anyone 18 years of age or older who is employed full or part-time by an employer that has not been offered to participate in a retirement plan.
-Such a requirement would not only circumvent employee benefit structures that follow ERISA but, by binding employers to particular plan features, would function to regulate ERISA plans.
-This measure conflicts with the provisions of ERISA that allow employers to exclude employees from the employer's retirement plan if the employee is less than age 21 or works less than 1,000 hours in a year.
-To ensure that employers that currently sponsor a tax-qualified retirement plan subject to ERISA are not subject to different and potentially conflicting rules in different states and cities, and to ensure that the New York City proposal does not violate federal law, we request that the New York City Council specifically exclude employers that sponsor plans with eligibility conditions that comply with ERISA from the requirement to facilitate the city's plan.
+As currently drafted, all five proposed bills define "employee", "eligible employee", or "covered employee" as an employed individual who is 18 years of age or older.
+Bills HB.1076 and SB.574 further qualify these definitions to include employed individuals who have provided, or are expected to provide, 750 or more hours of service through their employment in a calendar year.
+Such requirements would not only circumvent employee benefit structures that follow ERISA, but also, by binding employers to particular plan features, would function to regulate ERISA plans.
+These standards conflict with the provisions of ERISA that allow employers to exclude employees from the employer's retirement plan if the employee is less than age 21 or works less than 1,000 hours in a year.
+To assist those employers that currently sponsor a tax-qualified retirement plan that is subject to ERISA from being subject to different rules in different states and cities, and to ensure that the Massachusetts proposals do not violate federal law, we respectfully request that the Joint Committee on Financial Services exclude employers that sponsor plans with eligibility conditions that comply with ERISA from the requirement to facilitate the city's plan.

-If Int.
-888 passes as is, confusion will ensue on whether employers that sponsor a taxqualified retirement plan are able to receive an exemption if they limit participation until attainment of age 21.
-In addition, some employers that sponsor a retirement plan will limit immediate eligibility to workers who have not satisfied an hours of service requirement (seasonal or temporary); similarly, plans may exclude collectively bargained employees unless their bargaining unit negotiates for their participation in the plan.
-A plan sponsor of a federally regulated retirement plan should not be forced to alter their plan to increase coverage to other groups of employees (i.e. temporary or seasonal workers who work less than 1,000 a year or collectively bargained employees whose bargaining unit does not bargain for participation) if it is not a market practice to provide such a benefit to a specific group.
-Similarly, plan sponsors already offering a federally regulated retirement plan should not be forced to auto-enroll employees into a city or state-run plan with the compliance and cost burdens that would impose.
+If the proposed bills were to pass as is, confusion would ensue as to whether employers that sponsor a tax qualified retirement plan are able to receive an exemption if they limit participation until attainment of age 21.
+In addition, some employers that sponsor a retirement plan limit immediate eligibility to workers who have not satisfied an hours of service requirement (seasonal or temporary); similarly, plans may exclude collectively bargained employees unless their bargaining unit negotiates for their participation in the plan.
+A plan sponsor of a federally regulated retirement plan should not be forced to alter their plan to increase coverage to other groups of employees (i.e. temporary or seasonal workers who work less than 1,000 a year or collectively bargained employees whose bargaining unit does not bargain for participation) to avoid being included in a state-run program.
+Similarly, plan sponsors already offering a federally regulated retirement plan should not be forced to autoenroll employees into a city or state-run plan.

-ERIC requests that Int.
-888 be amended such that the program automatically exempts-without a reporting requirement-employers that provide a retirement plan to employees in accordance with ERISA.
-Several state jurisdictions have attempted to implement rules that require an employer that provides a retirement plan to report to the state that such a plan is provided to employees, or apply for an exemption from the state-run plan.
+ERIC requests that any program created by the proposed bills exempt employers that provide a retirement plan to employees in accordance with ERISA from all reporting requirements.
+Several state jurisdictions have attempted to implement rules that require an employer that provides a retirement plan to report to the state that such a plan is provided to employees, or otherwise apply for an exemption from the state-run plan.
 We believe these requirements are a clear violation of ERISA preemption principles and have objected to these program rules.
 In fact, we brought a federal lawsuit on behalf of ERIC member companies in 2017 against the Oregon Retirement Savings Board over its reporting requirement and reached a favorable settlement that relieves ERIC member company employers from these reporting requirements.
 In 2019 we entered into a Memorandum of Understanding with the Illinois Secure Choice Program establishing a similar exemption for ERIC member companies from its employer reporting requirements.
 We are willing to work with you to craft exemptions and to provide recommendations, using current available data, that will assist the program in determining which employers already provide a retirement plan.